Pilgrims walking through sunflower fields on a pilgrimage walk in Spain under wide open skies

 Andalusia's wild side

 In everyone's mind, Spain equals vibrant nightlife, sunshine, and fun.
-But if Barcelona, Madrid, or Ibiza aren't your thing and you're up for some new scenery, a trip through the mountains of the Alpujarras, along the southwestern ridge of the Andalusian Sierra Nevada, is definitely for you.
+But if Barcelona, Madrid, or Ibiza aren't your thing and you're up for some new scenery, a walking holiday through the mountains of the Alpujarras, along the southwestern ridge of the Andalusian Sierra Nevada, is definitely for you.
 The charm of this Arabic legacy remains, here at the perfect elevation for a true alpine experience.

 Join us for a journey to the Alpujarras